John Cabrera (Liverpool, 1925) began working in the film industry with only 16 years.

 Throughout his career he has appeared in countless films English and American producers, mainly as cinematographer and location manager.
 He is a member of the British Academy of Film from 70 years.
 John Cabrera was the right hand and advisor locations Hollywood producer Samuel Bronston for seven years and as such was the main architect of the shooting of the film "Captain Jones" in Dénia, in 1950.
 For over 10 years living with his wife in Dénia, homeland of his parents.

 The paternal grandparents were John Cabrera Benitachell and moved to Liverpool when the father of Cabrera had three months.
-"My grandfather went to England to represent exporters of raisins and oranges at that time.
-They settled in Liverpool and he and my grandmother are buried there.
-My father belonged to the diplomatic corps when he retired and came to Dénia.
-I started coming to Dénia since childhood, every summer vacation came to broken ".
+“My grandfather went to England to represent the exporters of raisins and oranges at that time.
+They settled in Liverpool and both he and my grandmother are buried there.
+My father belonged to the diplomatic corps and when he retired they came to Dénia.
+I started coming to Dénia since I was little, every summer I came on vacation to the Routes".
 Remember his father was a close friend of the Tenor Cortis, "He sang us when we were coming to see him, my father accompanied him on the piano."

 John Cabrera began his training in the world of cinema "GAINS Boro Studios" London.
 "A friend of my father, who became the CEO of Warner Brothers in England, knew of my interest in photography and I facilitated contact with studies GAINS London Boro.
 There I began preparing tea for all those in the camera department, later started doing the clapper, continued as assistant camera, assistant of all, and then I became foquista ".
 John Cabrera joined the British army, in the department of photography as a still photographer and film throughout the military and World War II.